Commission voted 3-2 to dissolve city’s Design Review Board

 She said the discussion was triggered because of the proposed $500 fee to cover staff time required to support the board.

-Moe said she has concerns about charging that cost to developers but voted against dissolving the DRB.
+Moe said she has concerns about charging that cost to developers.
+She voted against dissolving the DRB.

 Commissioner Tracy Houck didn’t speak during the discussion on dissolving the DRB but at the end of the meeting said she didn’t want to dissolve an advisory board lightly and that’s why she voted against it.